 Getting There#

-Metro: Akropoli station (Line 2, Red) — 5-minute walk to entrance
+Metro: Akropoli station (Line 2, Red) — 5-minute walk to the entrance.
+This is how I always get there.

 Entrances#

-Main entrance (South): Near Akropoli metro, most popular
+Main entrance (South): Near Akropoli metro, most popular, more obvious

 East entrance: Near Plaka, sometimes shorter lines

 Both entrances lead to the same area.
-Main entrance is more straightforward.
+The main entrance is more straightforward; the east entrance is my secret weapon during peak season.

 Route Through the Site#